German parliament: Explicit consent still necessary from organ donors | DW | 16.01.2020

 Meanwhile, the CDU's Gitta Connemann saw the issue differently, arguing that a different fundamental question was in play: "Can the state demand a decision from its citizens?
 A decision for, on in this case, against, donating organs?
 That's all this debate is about.
 Of course it cannot force them to donate ...
 This is about life and death, and nothing is more important.
 A simple 'no' suffices."

-Claudia Schmidtke (CDU) alluded instead to a young man in the audience, who had benefited from an organ transplant despite Germany's shortages.
+Claudia Schmidtke (CDU) instead singled out a young man in the audience who had benefited from an organ transplant despite Germany's shortages.
 He became Germany's first person to receive a lung transplant from living donors eight years ago, when aged 11.
 Both his parents had donated parts of their lungs to save their son, Schmidtke said, concluding that the shortage had ultimately endangered three lives in his case.

 DW sends out a selection of the day's news and features.
 Sign up for it here.